 - Establishing a Racial Justice Action Group to oversee racial justice work

 - A Race Equality Audit of the College and the creation of a racial justice strategy for the institution

 - A taskforce reviewing how to handle complaints of racist and other discriminatory behaviour

 All students and staff are entitled to have a safe, positive experience at university and student services have such an important role to play in this.
-We’ve put a guide together to help drive efficiency and effectiveness.
+Contact Culture Shift to find out how we can support you.